Crowds flock to Folly Beach for Labor Day Weekend

 “You just got to appreciate it because you don’t get it back,” Kildea said.

+Some locals, however, have waited until the end of the season to make their beach trip.

-However, others like locals who have felt the Charleston heat all summer are welcoming fall with open arms.
+After a Summer of ‘feels-like’ temperatures in the triple digits, Lowcountry natives are welcoming Fall with open arms.

-Gramling said, “Most people in South Carolina can say they love their summers but we’re getting to the end where we want fall again.”
+“Most people in South Carolina can say they love their Summers but we’re getting to the end where we want Fall again,” Gramling said.

+Whether beachgoers are from near or far, cooling off in the Folly water this Labor Day weekend is a must.